-Sometimes it is a finer sound of the same kind e.g. a flute, but finer, more subtle, than the first, that you discover behind the first; sometimes it is like you hear in a different way or another direction and quite another kind of sound appears, e.g. of bells chiming.
+Sometimes, it is a finer sound of the same kind e.g. a flute, but finer, more subtle, than the first, that you discover behind the first; sometimes, it is like you hear in a different way or another direction and quite another kind of sound appears, e.g. of bells chiming.

 When you discover a new sound, then let go of the one you just listened to, and follow the new.
 Sound after sound will keep coming up as if from the bottom of an ocean.

-The Nada Yoga Sadhana unfolds and reaches the unbroken sound, which in yoga is known as Anahata Nada– the sound which continues.
+The Nada Yoga Sadhana unfolds and reaches the unbroken sound, which in yoga is known as Anahata Nada – the sound which continues.
 It has no beginning and no end.

-At the highest point of your practice, your Sadhana's highest state, you may feel that the whole body and mind, the whole personality is nothing but rapid vibrations, a movement of fast sound vibrations.
-Thus you experience yourself as sound.
+At the highest point of your practice, your Sadhana’s highest state, you may feel that the whole body and mind, the whole personality is nothing but rapid vibrations, a movement of fast sound vibrations.
+Thus, you experience yourself as sound.

-This Nada Yoga is a great Sadhana, a great spiritual method, a process that continues until consciousness is free of the mind's influences.
-In India many people have perfected it.
+This Nada Yoga is a great Sadhana, a great spiritual method, a process that continues until consciousness is free of the mind’s influences.

-When to practice
+When to practise

-At midnight, there no disturbing sounds, and the absence of light in the atmosphere also helps.
+At midnight, there are no disturbing sounds, and the absence of light in the atmosphere also helps.
 Doing it at this time helps to turn the mind inwards.

 Or get up at two or three o’clock in the morning, take a shower and sit for the meditation.
 You will find it quite different at this time, and you will surely hear something.
 Once you have found a trace of the sound and come into contact with it, then it’s easy to go on.

-Of course, at the beginning there are disturbing diversions regardless of the time of practice.
+Of course, at the beginning, there are disturbing diversions regardless of the time of practice.
 Our mind is influenced by inhibitions, habits, tendencies and urges.
 But even if there are many disturbances within, the practice of this Sadhana, the spiritual practice, is generally very rewarding.

-Nada at different Levels of Consciousness
+Nada at different levels of consciousness

 The sounds which are heard are real.
 They are symbols of the contents of the mind and consciousness.
 The mind rests in those symbols and, with their help, goes quickly on to a finer state.
 The sounds are experiences from a deeper level of consciousness, they are not imaginary.
 They can be understood as vibrations of different spheres of one’s existence.